pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

 wal_slot
   The WAL slot

+follow
+  Failover to this server if follow server fails

 retention
-  The retention for the server
+  The retention for the server in days, weeks, months, years

 synchronous
   Use synchronous receive.
 Default is off

+wal_shipping
+  The WAL shipping directory

 REPORTING BUGS
 ==============